aheadlabs/devops-toolset/README.md

 | /\<category\> | Contains scripts and tools in different formats, grouped by categories |
 | /project.xml | Project description and project version |

+# WordPress tools
+This repository relies on WP CLI for WordPress automation.
+Please refer to [WP-CLI handbook](https://make.wordpress.org/cli/handbook/) for more information and installation instructions.

 # Troubleshooting
 | Problem | Solution |
 | -- | -- |